kleinzcy/Cr-KD-NCD/README.md

 python rKD.py --c pretrain_cifar.yaml
 ```

-For three fine-grained datasets, you have to first download the unsupervise pretrained ViT-B16 model from [DINO's](https://github.com/facebookresearch/dino) repo.
+For three fine-grained datasets, you have to first download the unsupervised pretrained ViT-B16 model from [DINO's](https://github.com/facebookresearch/dino) repo.
 And then finetune the model by:

 ```
 python rKD.py --c pretrain_vit_aircraft.yaml